Differences Between Hepatitis A, B, C and D

 Hepatitis A Facts

-The signs and symptoms of hepatitis A do not appear until a few weeks after you get the virus, and some people do not become ill.
+The signs and symptoms of hepatitis A do not appear until a few weeks after you get exposed to the virus, and some people do not become ill.
 Hepatitis A does not result in a chronic disease as it is self-limiting.

 Hepatitis B Facts